 Children who are eligible for Special Educational Needs Inclusion Funding (SENIF) could be given additional support as well as the strategies mentioned.

-Parents can be part of the decision-making process with the setting relaying all information they receive to the parents.
+Parents will be part of the decision-making process with the setting relaying all information they receive to the parents.
 The child's Key person will personally discuss all strategies put in place with the parent as often as is needed as the Key person is the child's closest worker throughout their time with the setting.

 Our setting has an online learning book where the parent can see what their child has been doing at preschool whenever they want, with the opportunity to comment and add their own observations.